neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 end
 {% endhighlight %}

-The ```spawn_threadpool``` is the one that actually creates the thread pool.
+The ```spawn_threadpool``` is the one that actually creates the threadpool.
 It creates a number of threads and sets up each of them to continuously fetch tasks from the ```@threadqueue```.
-Since ```Queue#pop``` blocks whenever there are no tasks to fetch, threads will wait until there is a task that has to be executed.
+Since ```Queue#pop``` blocks execution whenever there are no tasks to fetch, threads will wait until there is a task that has to be executed.
 Once a task to execute is produced, the first thread to fetch [^4] it executes it and pushes the result along with the callback that handles the result to the ```@resultqueue```.
 It then signals a loopbreak to notify the reactor that it should run the callback that handles the result.

 {% highlight ruby %}
 module EventMachine